mdzakied/Restly/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's best features:
+Here're some of the project's best features :

 *   Show All Menu
 *   Show Menu Detail